New to Arizona? First-Year Scorpion Survival Guide

 What should I check before getting into bed?

 Your 30-second bedtime check: pull back covers completely and inspect the sheets, check the floor perimeter around your bed frame, and make sure no bedding touches the floor.
-Scorpions climb bedskirts and blankets like ladders—eliminate these bridges to your sleeping space.
+Bedding that reaches the floor gives scorpions a bridge up onto the bed—eliminate these bridges to your sleeping space.

 Declutter your nightstand area ruthlessly.
 Stacks of books, charging cables draped to the floor, and yesterday's water glass can become perfect staging areas for scorpions moving along bedroom walls.
 Keep surfaces clear and cords managed.